Hunter-DDM/sentimental-story-ending/README.md

 ## PROVIDED CHECKPOINTS

- We provided five checkpoints of this project. you can download them from:
+ We provided five checkpoints of this project.
+You can download them from:

  https://drive.google.com/open?id=1VPopk1F_3e3KkDQ2BcnKSG4KDJHlKCUw